On This Day in History: January 8

-- President George W. Bush signs into law the No Child Left Behind Act.
+- President of the United States George W. Bush signs into law the No Child Left Behind Act.

 - Russian cosmonaut Valeri Polyakov on Soyuz TM-18 leaves for Mir.
 He would stay on the space station until March 22, 1995, for a record 437 days in space.

 - Kegworth air disaster: British Midland Flight 92, a Boeing 737-400, crashes into the M1 motorway, killing 47 of the 126 people on board.